songify-rocks/Songify/docs/releases/beta_update.md

 - Twitch API, Twitch bot, Spotify, Pear, and WebServer indicators are **buttons**, not just lights.
 - In-app **notifications / PSAs** replace the old separate popup window.
+- Persistent **Spotify issue banner** when something keeps failing (for example 403).
+Clearer copy than a one-shot dialog.
-- Clearer Spotify errors.
-If Spotify returns 403 “app owner must have Premium”, that refers to the **Developer Dashboard account that created your Client ID**, not Songify Premium and not necessarily the playback account you linked.
+- If Spotify returns 403 “app owner must have Premium”, that refers to the **Developer Dashboard account that created your Client ID**, not Songify Premium and not necessarily the playback account you linked.
 Subscribe that Dashboard account to Spotify Premium and wait — access can lag a few hours.

 ### Localization

 The new UI is fully resource-based and switches language live (Settings → System).
-Strings for the wizard, Premium, new commands, and release channel are included for:
+Strings for the wizard, Premium, new commands, appearance, and release channel are included for:

 English, German, Dutch, French, Spanish, Italian, Polish, Portuguese (PT & BR), Russian, Belarusian.